 How Do I Safelist?

 If you’re sending emails through our servers, it’s essential to safelist our outgoing IP addresses with your incoming (MX) mail server.
 If you’re unsure how to do this, we recommend contacting your domain host for assistance—they should be able to help you.
-You’ll need to provide them with our outgoing IP addresses, which you can find here.
+You’ll need to provide them with our outgoing IP addresses, can be found by looking up our SPF record (spf.smptp2go.com) on a site such as MXToolbox.
 To stay updated on any new IP ranges we might add, subscribe to our safelisting page (we also have one for O365 users).

 Using cPanel?